Skip to main content

 Do I need to be in individual therapy to join?

-Yes — you'll either need to be part of our full DBT program (which includes individual therapy) or already be working with a DBT-trained therapist elsewhere.
-If you're joining group-only, we'll schedule a brief orientation to make sure this setup works for you.
+Yes.
+You'll either need to be part of our full DBT program (which includes individual therapy) or already be working with a DBT-trained therapist elsewhere — and if you're joining group-only, your outside therapist has to agree this is the right next step for you.
+We'll schedule a brief orientation before you start to confirm the setup is a fit.

 What if I'm nervous about joining a group?